marssalazar/exercise/docs.md

 Note that this toothbrush is totally safe to use for children, adults, or pets.

 Last line, to make a pull request.
+What a Good line.